-What Makes CAM Accounting Unique?
+What Makes Community Association Accounting Unique?

 If you’ve learned how to balance your personal checkbook, you have a basic understanding of accounting principles.
 The average company operates on a form of accounting called Goods and Services accounting, which basically means tracking incoming monies (credits) and outgoing monies (debits) and calculating the difference (profit).
 Sure there are many more complexities that factor into business accounting, but those are the basics.
-So why would you need a specialty software to track accounting for Community Associations?
+So why would you need a specialty software to track for Community Associations accounting?
 Accounting is Accounting, right?
 Wrong.

 The Wrong Accounting Model